A new method to compute periodic orbits in general symplectic maps

 The functions in (\ref{error_sob_1}) and (\ref{true_residue}) are defined on $\theta\in[0,2\pi)$.
 However, to find $\tilde{\theta}_i$ it is enough to restrict the search to the interval $\theta\in[0,1/q)$.
-Our ansatz is that the minima of the error (either $E(\theta)$ or $\tilde{E}(\theta)$) correspond to the points in the curve $K_{p/q}(\theta)$ that are closer to the actual periodic points, and the extrema of $R(\theta)$ indicate the location of the elliptic and hyperbolic periodic orbits. {However, care must be taken because the numerical computation of $R(\theta)$, present problems because the hyperbolic behavior of the invariant manifolds can cause the errors to grows exponentially in the neighborhood of periodic orbits \cite{Llave_Olvera06}}.
+Our ansatz is that the minima of the error (either $E(\theta)$ or $\tilde{E}(\theta)$) correspond to the points in the curve $K_{p/q}(\theta)$ that are closer to the actual periodic points, and the extrema of $R(\theta)$ indicate the location of the elliptic and hyperbolic periodic orbits. {However, care must be taken in the computation of $R(\theta)$ because the hyperbolic behavior of the invariant manifolds can cause the errors to grow exponentially in the neighborhood of periodic orbits \cite{Llave_Olvera06}}.

 The underlying idea behind the parameterization method is that the exact dynamic of the map $T$ is conjugated to a rigid rotation over a parametric curve $K$.
 So it is reasonable to expect that for $\theta\in(\tilde{\theta}_i -\delta,\tilde{\theta}_i +\delta)$ the dynamics of $T(K_{p/q}(\theta))$ can be approximated by the conjugation,